digital-archives/HISTGA1011/slides/av.md

 A codec refers to how a data stream may be encoded, or decoded (the word codec is a portmanteau of the words "encoded" and "decoded").

- compresses or decompresses a media file.
-Codecs are used to make files more manageable, in terms of the amount of storage space they use on servers, the amount of bandwidth required to transmit them over networks, all the while retaining a certain quality that can either be discernable or not, which depends in part on whether the codec applied uses a lossy or lossless compression algorithm.
+The purpose of a codec is to make files more manageable, in terms of the amount of storage space they use on servers, the amount of bandwidth required to transmit them over networks, all the while retaining a certain quality that can either be discernable or not, which depends in part on whether the codec applied uses a lossy or lossless compression algorithm.

 -->